SteveMacenski/slam_toolbox/paper.md

 For fully autonomous deployed systems to operate in these large and changing environments, they require tools that can be used to accurately map an area specified for their operation, update it over time, and scale to handle mapping of some of the largest indoor and outdoor spaces imaginable.
 The field of Simultaneous Localization and Mapping (SLAM) aims to solve this problem using a variety of sensor modalities, including: laser scanners, radars, cameras, encoders, gps and IMUs.
-The most commonly used perception sensor used for localization and mapping in industrial environments is the laser scanner. [@sensors]
+The most commonly used perception sensor used for localization and mapping in industrial environments is the laser scanner [@sensors].
-SLAM methods using laser scanners are generally considered the most robust in the SLAM field and can provide accurate positioning in the presence of dynamic obstacles and changing environments. [@lidarslam]
+SLAM methods using laser scanners are generally considered the most robust in the SLAM field and can provide accurate positioning in the presence of dynamic obstacles and changing environments [@lidarslam].

 Previously existing open-source laser scanner SLAM algorithms available to users in the popular Robot Operating System (ROS) include GMapping, Karto, Cartographer, and Hector.
 However, few of these can build accurate maps of large spaces on the scale of the average Walmart store.